gabrielolaitan/CognoRise-InfoTech4/README.md

 ![](images/Screenshot%202024-12-02%20143209.png)

 **Observations**:
-- Low-fat and regular products maintained consistent dominance over the years.
+- Low-Fat Products: Maintained higher counts compared to regular products across most years, indicating a strong and consistent demand.
-- Irregular and LF categories had minimal presence, indicating limited customer preference.
+- Regular Products: Show steady counts but are generally fewer than low-fat items.

 **Actionable Insight**:
-Focus marketing efforts on low-fat and regular categories, as they resonate more with customers.
+Focus on low-fat and regular products for marketing and inventory strategies, as they consistently align with customer preferences.

 ---